rbutinarav/pipe_stat/README.md

 - %
 - Estimated Closing Date

-The app will guide you through the process of loading the data, setting bootstrap parameters, running the bootstrap analysis, and displaying the results in both tabular and graphical formats.
+The app will guide you through the process of loading the data, setting Montecarlo parameters, running the Montecarlo analysis, and displaying the results in both tabular and graphical formats.

 ## Features

 - Load and display the dataset
-- Modify bootstrap parameters
+- Modify Montecarlo parameters
-- Run bootstrap analysis
+- Run Montecarlo analysis
 - Show dataset base statistics
-- Display histogram of bootstrapped probability distribution of total value
+- Display histogram of Montecarloped probability distribution of total value

 ## Installation